airportmarc/fun-uncle-app/README.md

 to explore and thought this was a good a time as any.

 A few notes:
 - This is actually my first react project from scracth.
 All other projects have been Vue, or an already created react project.
 So, i kept the folder structure generally as I found it.
+ - Commit history.
+Is not the cleanest.
+I was making the project up kinda on the fly, so commits were not as clean and 'story' like as I would have hoped.

 Functionality: